 - 3.1 Provide evidence of your organization's experience in thematic area of this competition.
-Describe the work performed by your organization that demonstrates its capability to work with victims of serious crimes. - 3.2 Describe specific results achieved by your organization in providing support to the vulnerable groups of persons. - 3.3 Explain how your organization's experience will help to reach project's goals.
+Describe the work performed by your organization that demonstrates its capability to work on transitional justice and human rights documentation. - 3.2 Describe specific results achieved by your organization in providing support to the vulnerable groups of persons. - 3.3 Explain how your organization's experience will help to reach project's goals.